 Wood Engraving Tools: The two tools at the bottom of the picture above are gravers for use on wood.
 The width and depth of an engraved line is totally dependent on the relationship between the V shape of the burin tip that cuts it and the amount of pressure that is applied by hand as seen in the illustration below.
 At the top with a strong wide cutting edge is a tinting graver capable of producing six parallel lines with one stroke.
 This tool not only saves on time, it ensures proper spacing between lines.
 If engraved lines are placed too close to one another the wood between them may crumble away and nothing will print.

-In wood engraving it is the polished end grains of carefully seasoned hardwood that are incised to create an image.
+In wood engraving it is the polished end grains of carefully seasoned hardwood are incised to create an image.
 Boxwood, so dense that it is the only wood that will not float in water, is the preferred substrate.
 Other types of hardwoods such as cherry are sometimes employed but its surface is more susceptible to crumbling.
-The hardness of these blocks, and their lack of directional grain allowed wood engraving could reproduce pictures with much finer details than those cut from planks of wood They still only produced solid tones, but subtle gradations could be created optically thanks to the finer lines.
+The hardness of these blocks, and their lack of directional grain allowed engravers to reproduce pictures with much finer details than those cut from planks of wood They still only produced solid tones, but subtle gradations could be created optically thanks to the finer lines.
 Specially crafted gravers are used to push wood out of the block in a precise manner more reminiscent of metal engraving with burins than the knife cutting of woodblocks.
 Only here in wood engraving, it is the surface areas that will be inked and print while those lines incised by the burin will become the dead zone and remain the color of the paper.
 Some tinting tools were even developed so that multiple parallel lines could be cut at one stroke when putting in grey tones.
 This also sped up production of this tedious process.

 Wood Engraving: In this detail a variety of engraved marks are used to create optical tone.
 The white on black cut lines are very evident, which are clear characteristics of a wood engraving.